New York Water Quality at a Glance

 Lead Service Lines

-Health Effects: Neurological damage, developmental delays in children, cardiovascular effects, kidney damage, and cognitive impairment, with no safe level of lead exposure established
+Health Effects: Neurological damage, developmental delays in children, cardiovascular effects, kidney damage, and cognitive impairment.
+There is no safe level of lead exposure, particularly for children

 Please read – our information